-Using the flat end of a toothpick, dip into the black food coloring and gently press into the cheese to create pupils.
+Dip the flat end of a toothpick into the black food coloring and gently press into the cheese to create pupils.

 Roll small amounts of cheese mixture into balls.
 Roll each ball into the shredded white cheese, lightly pressing to coat well.

 Cut olives lengthwise in half.
-Cut off the corners of one half for the ears, as shown in step I of the step-by-step photo (eat or dispose of the middle piece).
+Cut off the corners of one half for the ears, as shown in the step-by-step photo in the post above.
 The other half of the olive will be the head.